Infinitely many nonradial singular solutions of $\Delta u+e^u=0$ in $\mathbb{R}^N\backslash\{0\}$, $4\le N\le 10$: Introduction and Main results

 where we use the equality $v'(\theta)=\cosh(t)x'(t)+2\sinh(t)$.
 The method so far is the same as the case $\Delta U+U^p=0$ used in \cite{DGW12}.
 However, our method of the construction of solutions of (\ref{S1E4}) is different from that of \cite{DGW12} which uses the matched asymptotic expansions.
 Our proof is elementary and shorter.
 Using our method, one can obtain the main result of \cite{DGW12}, i.e., the existence of infinitely many positive solutions of (\ref{YP}).
 See Section~4 of the present paper.
-We use a phase plane analysis in spite that (\ref{S1E4}) is not homogeneous.
-The effect of this inhomogeneity can be reduced by a scaling argument.
-A regular perturbation method and the winding number of the orbit $(x(t),x'(t))$ play important roles.
+We use a phase plane analysis, although (\ref{S1E4}) is not homogeneous.
+When $t$ is negatively large, the equation in (\ref{S1E4}) is close to the homogeneous equation (\ref{S2E1}) below.
+Perturbing a solution of the homogeneous equation, we find a solution of (\ref{S1E4}) that satisfies the boundary conditions of (\ref{S1E2}).
 This method is inspired by that of \cite{MP91}.
-However, the authors of \cite{MP91} used a technical argument of the uniform convergence to the solution of the limit equation instead of a regular perturbation method.
+However, the authors of \cite{MP91} used a technical argument of the uniform convergence to the solution of the limit equation.

 This paper consists of four sections.
 In Section~2 we recall known results of radial solutions of $\Delta U+e^U=0$.
 In Section~3 we prove Theorem~\ref{B} which leads to Theorem~\ref{A}.
 In Section~4 we briefly prove the existence of infinitely many positive radial solutions of (\ref{YP}), using our method.